 Your lawn is the welcome mat to your home.
 Everyone strives for the perfect lawn, you know, the one that makes the neighbors green with envy.

 Keeping a well maintained lawn can be costly and confusing.
 You know the basic needs of your lawn.
 What height to cut your grass for maximum health.
 How much and when to water your lawn.
 And of course, the basics of fertilizing your lawn.
 But have you ever found yourself looking at a weed in your lawn or landscaping and wonder what it is and how do I get rid of it?
-Click here for your FREE garden and landscape journal- the first step to gardening success!
+Well we are here to help you with your lawn weeds identification.

 Here are 7 Common Weeds with Identification Pictures for you.